Robins

 English

-New decodeable phonics books will be given to Reception and Year 1 children at the end of each week, containing the sounds and some tricky words that the children have been learning throughout that week.
+Reading - New decodeable phonics books will be given to Reception and Year 1 children at the end of each week, containing the sounds and some tricky words that the children have been learning throughout that week.
 They should be read and re-read for fluency and expression, so that by the end of the following week, the children can read those words by sight.
 If your child has two books in their bag, one might be for blending words with taught sounds or a book containing previous sounds to consolidate.
+It is really important to encourage your child to read their book at home with you so that they can become familiar with the sounds and words that they have been learning in class.

 Maths

-Year 1/2 - White Rose Maths - the children will complete the unit on Measuring Length using objects.
+Year 1/2 - White Rose Maths - this week, the children will be learning about tallies, tables and block diagrams.

 Homework books will go home on Fridays and must be back in school on the following Thursday.
 All Year 1 and 2 children should be completing their maths homework weekly.

-Reception - White Rose Maths - children will be Exploring 3D shape
+Reception - White Rose Maths - children will be building numbers beyond 10 and counting up to 13.

 Understanding the World - History